-Let’s go back in time.
-It’s 1997 when Bill Clinton begins his second presidential term, Dolly the sheep is the first mammal to be cloned, the United Kingdom returns Hong Kong's sovereignty to China, Lady Diana dies under the Alma bridge, the agreements of Schengen come into force also for Italy, Dario Fo is awarded the Nobel prize for literature, and I, on a cold snowy day, cross the Italian borders for the first time.
+Let's travel back in time to 1997.
+Bill Clinton begins his second presidential term, Dolly the sheep becomes the first mammal to be cloned, the United Kingdom returns Hong Kong's sovereignty to China, and Lady Diana tragically dies under the Alma Bridge.
+The Schengen Agreement comes into force for Italy, Dario Fo is awarded the Nobel Prize for Literature, and on a cold, snowy day, I cross the Italian border for the first time.

-1997 is undoubtedly a year of changes and for me it coincides with what, to quote Kerouac, is the beginning of my life on the road.
-Since then, cars, buses, trains and airplanes have led me to discover distant cultures, languages and parallel realities divided only by time and geography.
+1997 is undeniably a year of change, marking what, to quote Kerouac, is the beginning of my life on the road.
+Since then, cars, buses, trains, and airplanes have guided me to explore distant cultures, languages, and parallel realities separated only by time and geography.

-From the moment I discovered “the other”, “the beyond”, my life has been outlined by three cornerstones: Departures, Wanderings, Returns.
-Before the trip to Austria I was only Massimiliano, the son of Angela and Gianni, then I’ve become the Finn, the Irishman, the drifter, "le rital", I’ve become Max, Massi, Mass, MassimoMilano (because I come from Italy and Milano is in Italy) and all the imaginable distortions of my name.
-I’ve become the people I’ve met, the languages I speak, the places I’ve visited, the dishes I’ve eaten.
-Today, I like to consider myself as a displaced individual, as the ordinary product of this chaos which is the only space in which I can live.
+From the moment I discovered "the other" and "the beyond," my life has been defined by three cornerstones: Departures, Wanderings, and Returns.
+Before my trip to Austria, I was simply Massimiliano, the son of Angela and Gianni.
+But afterward, I became the Finn, the Irishman, the drifter, "le Rital."
+I became Max, Massi, Mass, MassimoMilano, and all imaginable variations of my name.
+I have become the people I've met, the languages I speak, the places I've visited, and the dishes I've tasted.
+Today, I consider myself a displaced individual, an ordinary product of this chaos, which is the only space where I can truly live.

 In Ancient Greece, the metics (métoikos) were foreign residents of city-states who didn’t have citizen rights.
 They occupied an intermediate position between visiting foreigners and citizens.
 The majority of them migrated from nearby cities looking for better economic opportunities or to escape persecution.